A rapidly evolving regulatory framework

 STSA has prepared together with its members a step-by-step guide for small trading companies under FMIA/FinfraG that details the key operational actions that companies should carry out.
 The guide was published in December 2017.

-With the decision of regulator FINMA to postpone the mandatory reporting of trades for small companies (qualifying as "small non-financial companies") into 2019 trading firms have additional time to prepare for full implementation and can concentrate on documentation and risk reduction requirements.
+With the decision of the Federal Council to postpone the mandatory reporting of trades for small companies (qualifying as "small non-financial companies") until 1 January 2024, trading firms have additional time to prepare for full implementation and can concentrate on documentation and risk reduction requirements.